 In Europe, almost 60 per cent of international shipping is along short routes.
 And the EU’s “Motorways of the Sea” initiative aims to move even more cargo transport from road to sea, creating sustainable and efficient supply chains.

 To achieve this while minimising climate impact, a profitable, low-emissions fleet of vessels is needed.

-In the lowland fjords of Eastern Norway, the autonomous vessel Yara Birkeland was handed over to Yara from the Norwegian shipyard Vard Brattvåg.
+In November 2020, the autonomous vessel Yara Birkeland was handed over to Yara from the Norwegian shipyard Vard Brattvåg.
 The vessel is undergoing testing and preparations for autonomous operations.
 Once completed, the electric ship will transport fertiliser from Yara’s factory at Herøya to the ports at Breivik and Larvik.

 Holding 100 to 150 shipping containers, Yara Birkeland will transfer to autonomous operations in stages.
 The initial launch will be with an onboard crew, before moving to a remote crew and finally to full autonomy after a couple of years.
 The ship will navigate the fjords and ocean using GPS, radar, cameras and sensors delivered by the Norwegian technology company KONGSBERG, and will be able to dock at port without assistance.

 Yara’s initiative is taking place at the same time as the International Maritime Organization (IMO) is looking at the regulation of autonomous ships.
 The IMO's scoping exercise is expected to be completed in 2020.

 Yara Birkeland is electric and autonomous.
 With no need for fuel or a crew, the ship will save up to 90 per cent in annual operating costs compared similar-sized conventional vessels.
 It is also estimated to replace 40 000 truck journeys per year, cutting local pollution and greenhouse gas emissions accordingly.